Pamasi/Pamasi/README.md

 ### Project: [Sentence-BERT driven by Neuro-symbolic AI](https://github.com/Pamasi/phrase_matching_ltn/tree/develop)

-- **Description**: In the planning phase, this project will integrate prior knowledge into a transformer-based encoder for sentence matching.
+- **Description**: This project integrates prior knowledge into a transformer-based encoder for sentence matching.

-- **Status**: Training in progress.
+- **Status**: Training in progress, stay tuned for the final release!

 ## Get in Touch